Unique Features

 PORTFOLIO DEVELOPMENT:

-Because of the growing importance of presentation and visualization in the communications field, all students are required to defend a Senior Thesis in the form of a digital portfolio, which must be presented to a panel of industry professionals after completing their required capstone practicums.
+Because of the growing importance of presentation and visualization in the communications field, all students will pitch themselves and their work through a website/portfolio, which is presented after completing their required capstone coursework.

 BIC offers 3-credit electives for portfolio development: B2055 Creative Portfolio Thesis, B2056 Management/Strategy Portfolio Thesis, B2057 PR Portfolio Thesis, and B2028 Media Portfolio Thesis.